Effective Date: February 7, 2019

 “Service Term” means the Initial Service Term and all subsequent Renewal Service Terms.

-“Shipping and Handling” means any fees and costs payable by Customer to Vonage Business in connection with packaging, shipping, or processing Vonage Business Equipment or Customer Equipment to a Customer Location.
+“Shipping and Handling” means any fees and costs payable by Customer to Vonage Business in connection with packaging, shipping or processing Vonage Business Equipment or Customer Equipment to a Customer Location.

 “Taxes and Fees” means any taxes and fees arising in any jurisdiction imposed on or incident to the provision, sale or use of Service and Vonage Business Equipment, including value added, sales, use, gross receipts, excise, franchise, public utility or other taxes, fees, duties or surcharges (including universal service, 911 and other regulatory fees and surcharges), and certain recovery fees, whether imposed on or by Vonage Business or a Vonage Business Affiliate.

-1. TERMS AND POLICIES.
+1. ADDITIONAL TERMS, CONDITIONS AND POLICIES.

 2. SALES ORDER.